JosephLeger/Workflow_ChIP-like/README.md

 2. **Trimming :** According to the conclusions drawn from the quality control of the reads, a trimming step is often necessary.
 This step makes it possible to clean the reads, for example by eliminating sequences enriched in adapters, or by trimming poor quality bases at the ends of the reads.
 For this, **Trimmomatic** needs to be provided with the adapter sequences used for sequencing if an enrichment has been detected.
 Trimming script includes the optional use of **Clumpify** (bbmap) to remove duplicated reads at FASTQ stage and to optimize file organization.
 A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

 3. **Alignment to the genome :** Clean FASTQ files are then mapped to the previously indexed reference genome in order to identify the regions from which the reads come.
 This workflow uses **Bowtie2**, a widely used tool for read mapping, to generate sorted BAM files.
-A quality control is carried out on the BAM files resulting from mapping to ensure that the quality obtained is satisfactory.
+A quality control is carried out on the FASTQ files resulting from trimming to ensure that the quality obtained is satisfactory.

 4. **Filtering and Indexing BAM :** If it hasn't already been done duplicated reads are removed, and reads with low alignment scores are filtered out using **Picard** and **SamTools**.
 Resulting BAM files are then indexed for following steps.